LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.250.0
+*Released*: 15 November 2022
+* Projects in Sample Manager
+  * Add App.hasProductProjects util
+  * Hide FolderMenu when no projects are created

 ### version 2.249.1
 *Released*: 15 November 2022
   * Add FindDerivativesMenuItem to SampleActionsButton